Eugène Étienne: Awards

 The commune of Hennaya, currently in the wilaya of Tlemcen (Algeria), was renamed in 1922 "Eugène-Étienne".
-It was a colonization center created in 1851 by General Bugeaud7.
+It was a colonization center created in 1851 by General Bugeaud.
 The municipality will keep this name until 1962 before returning to Hennaya.

 A stele, installed on the Place du Petit Vichy, in the center of Oran, bears the mention "to Eugene Etienne, Oran grateful."
 One of the great roads of Oran was called Rue Eugene Etienne; It now bears the name of Mohamed Baghdadi; In Tlemcen, the rue Eugène Etienne became rue Commandant Djaber.